gmcnickle/ExpressionCache/README.md

 Please follow the existing coding style and structure (functions in src/, tests in tests/).
 For larger features, consider opening a Discussion first to align on direction.

+## Licensing

+- **Code**: All source code files (e.g., .ps1, .py) in this repository are licensed under the [MIT License](LICENSE.md).
+If you use these scripts, a shout-out to [Gary McNickle](https://github.com/gmcnickle) and this repository is appreciated but not required.
+- **Non-Code Content**: All documentation, images, and written content (e.g., .md, .jpg, .txt) are licensed under the [Creative Commons Attribution 4.0 International Public License](LICENSE-CC-BY.md).
+Please attribute as: "© Gary McNickle 2025, licensed under CC BY 4.0 International" with a link to [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).
+- **Other Files**: Any files not explicitly categorized (e.g., .json, .yml) are licensed under CC BY 4.0 unless otherwise noted.
+- **Contributions**: By contributing to this repository, you agree to license your code under the MIT License and non-code contributions under CC BY 4.0.

+## Credits

+**Primary Author:** Gary McNickle ([gmcnickle@outlook.com](mailto:gmcnickle@outlook.com))
+**Co-Author & Assistant:** ChatGPT (OpenAI)

+This script was collaboratively designed and developed through interactive sessions with ChatGPT, combining human experience and AI-driven support to solve real-world development challenges.

 <p align="center">
   <a href="https://github.com/gmcnickle">